PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 219-line raw lowerer loop is a 17-line compatibility dispatcher, and all three production calls provide the Session LayoutState.

+The strict
+`NHWC -> Transpose(NCHW) -> MUL(const) -> ADD(const) -> Transpose(NHWC)`
+layout island is owned by `passes/affine_prepost_layout.py`.
+Matching begins at each MUL candidate and proves the unique pre-Transpose producer, sole ADD consumer, and every inverse post-Transpose consumer.
+The pre adapter may remain for unrelated branches.
+The ADD output may fan out only through valid inverse post adapters; all post aliases are merged into the first graph-ordered output while downstream fan-out and repeated input slots are preserved.

+The owner supports finite FLOAT16, FLOAT32, and FLOAT64 scalar or rank-four constants.
+Raw NCHW channel, spatial, and full tensors are transposed once to NHWC.
+A constant already compatible only with the NHWC target is retained, so recovery is idempotent after an earlier partial layout sweep.
+Known logical/physical NCHW or NHWC annotations disambiguate orientation when available.
+If both the direct and rotated non-invariant arrays are compatible because channel and spatial dimensions coincide, the owner rejects the candidate instead of guessing an axis meaning.
+Constants are grouped across MUL and ADD; unrelated consumers receive deterministic `_nhwc` clones.

+Pre/post permutation tensors must be private, typed INT32/INT64 vectors with exact values.
+All data tensors must be rank four, unquantized, same-dtype, and have exact NCHW/NHWC shape and dynamic-signature permutations.
+Fused binary activations, public intermediates or post outputs, produced or variable constants, legacy ADD-output consumers, duplicate producers, invalid order, and partial alias contracts reject the entire plan before mutation.
+The disabled legacy PRELU branch and unused `valid_posts` state are not part of the owner contract.

+The first post output tensor is the authoritative final contract and is not overwritten.
+The surviving MUL intermediate adopts its shape, signature, logical layout, and physical layout; the old ADD intermediate receives the same metadata only so output renaming cannot contaminate dynamic axes before it is pruned.
+This fixes the legacy path that first permuted the ADD intermediate, copied it onto the canonical output, and then permuted the canonical tensor a second time.
+A side-effect-free plan is resolved again immediately before apply.
+One differential index, a graph-ordered candidate snapshot, a configurable 32-rewrite ceiling, success-only pruning, and LayoutState sync replace the unbounded full-map loop.
+The former 409-line helper is a 17-line dispatcher, and all seven production calls provide the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter